HomeDashboard

 View in separate window.
 Source: S&P Global Commodity Insights.

-Oil supply and demand are balanced by the wholesale market.
-In this global market, large buyers and sellers of oil settle a price that reflects the balance between oil supply and demand.
+In the global market, large buyers and sellers of oil settle a price that reflects the balance between oil supply and demand.
 The price of crude oil in the wholesale market is a key indicator of the degree of stability in the market.
 The above graph shows the price of crude oil and a selection of refined products.

 View in separate window.
 Source: CBS Statline.

-Dutch consumers buy their fuels at the retail service station, not on the wholesale market.
 The retail price, including tax, provides a more detailed and direct picture of the oil market for the consumer in the Netherlands.
 This price is determined primarily by tax (VAT), excise duty, stockholding levy, EUR-USD exchange rate fluctuations and the costs incurred by companies for refining products and selling fuel at the retail service station (transport, storage, forecourt staffing).
 Therefore, the retail price is different from the wholesale price.

-Crude oil and refined products are stored in large storage tanks.
 If we as a country consume more than physically supplied, the available physical stocks will decrease.
 Higher exports may reduce stocks as well.
 Changes in physical stocks therefore reflect the balance between supply and demand.
 Stocks are expressed in kiloton (Kton, see graph) or in days of consumption.
 This number of days indicates how long it will take before stocks would run out completely if there were no production, import and export.
 Total cessation of refined product supplies is highly unlikely.
 The Netherlands has contingency measures in place in the event that stocks are used up in full.

 We distinguish two types of refined product stocks: commercial stocks and strategic stocks.
 Commercial stocks are freely marketable.
 Strategic stocks are maintained in order to be released in case of a major disruption of supplies.
 This is done in accordance with statutory provisions.